Where to stay in Dubrovnik: the best neighbourhoods (2026)

 The Pucic Palace Luxury

-A baroque palace on Gundulić market square, the only true luxury hotel inside the walls: sleeping at the beating heart of the old town, plush rooms and a terrace.
+An 18th-century baroque palace on Gundulić market square, the only true luxury hotel inside the walls.
+Nineteen rooms and suites, a terrace above the rooftops, and the Stradun at the end of the lane.

 Hotel Stari Grad Mid-range